Starcounter/Docs/docs/guides/transactions/running-background-jobs.md

 Task RunTask(Func<Task> action)
 ```

-where `Action action` is a procedure to execute on a starcounter thread.
+where `action` is a procedure to execute on a Starcounter thread.
 Task being returned is a regular .Net task object which can be used in any appropriate context as any regular .Net task.

 ## Task scheduling and async/await

 Starcounter currently doesn't provide specialized .Net synchronization context.
-As a consequence if you're programming asyncronouse delegate and use async/await in your code, the continuation code after await gets scheduled on a regular .net threadpool thread, not on a starcounter thread.
-It means, Starcounter API can't be directly used in a continuation.
+As a consequence if you're programming asynchronous delegate and use async/await in your code, the continuation code after await gets scheduled on a regular .Net thread pool thread, not on a Starcounter thread.
+It means that Starcounter API can't be directly used in a continuation.
 Instead, one should manually schedule continuation with `Scheduling.RunTask`.
 Below is an example demonstrating this.
 It uses delayed `Response`.
-Note also the use of `Db.TransactAsync` - it's needed because `Db.Transact` is also a blocking call that can increase number of threads in Starcounter threadpool.
+Note also the use of `Db.TransactAsync` - it's needed because `Db.Transact` is also a blocking call that can increase number of threads in Starcounter thread pool.

 ```csharp
 [Database]